Ryan White: Ryan White and public perception of AIDS

 In the early 1980s, AIDS was known as gay-related immune deficiency, because the disease had first been identified among primarily homosexual communities in Los Angeles, New York City, and San Francisco.
 At the start of the HIV/AIDS epidemic in the United States, the disease was thought to be a "homosexual problem" and was largely ignored by policymakers.
 White's diagnosis demonstrated to many that AIDS was not exclusive to homosexual men.
 Lesser criticisms had been made that the disease was a punishment for drug abuse and heterosexual promiscuity, citing "an expensive price to pay for drugs and casual sex".
-In his advocacy for AIDS research, White, not gay himself, always rejected any criticism of homosexuality.
+In his advocacy for AIDS research, White, who was not gay himself, always rejected any criticism of homosexuality.